 There's a broken bridge and only 2 people can cross it at any given time.
 There are 4 people in total and they all travel at different speeds.
 It's dark at night, and there's 1 flash light which lasts 10mins.
 How would you make sure all people crossed the bridge safely without leaving anyone behind?
 Answer Question

-I applied online and the process took 3 weeks - interviewed at Expedia.
+I applied in-person.
+The process took 2 weeks – interviewed at Expedia (London, England).

-I applied through an employee referral and the process took 2+ weeks - interviewed at Expedia in March 2012.
+I applied through an employee referral.
+The process took 4+ weeks – interviewed at Expedia (London, England) in July 2013.

-I applied online and the process took 3 weeks - interviewed at Expedia in July 2013.
+I applied online.
+The process took 3 weeks – interviewed at Expedia (London, England) in July 2013.

 A week later I met the person who was leaving the position I applied for.
 We went through my CV, he asked more detailed questions about my skills set and what I would bring to the company.
 He was very relaxed and approachable.